Menkaure: Mortuary Temple

 At his mortuary temple more statues and statue fragments were found.
 An interesting find is a fragment of a wand from Queen Khamerernebty I. The piece is now in the Boston Museum of Fine Arts.
-Khamerernebti is given the title King's Mother on the fragment.
+Khamerernebty is given the title King's Mother on the fragment.

 Sarcophagus

 In 1837, English army officer Richard William Howard Vyse, and engineer John Shae Perring began excavations within the pyramid of Menkaure.
 In the main burial chamber of the pyramid they found a large stone sarcophagus 8 ft 0 in long, 3 ft 0 in in width, and 2 ft 11 in in height, made of basalt.
 The sarcophagus was not inscribed with hieroglyphs although it was decorated in the style of palace facade.
 Adjacent to the burial chamber were found wooden fragments of a coffin bearing the name of Menkaure and a partial skeleton wrapped in a coarse cloth.
 The sarcophagus was removed from the pyramid and was sent by ship to the British Museum in London, but the merchant ship Beatrice carrying it was lost after leaving port at Malta on October 13, 1838.
 The other materials were sent by a separate ship, and those materials now reside at the museum, with the remains of the wooden coffin case on display.

 It is now thought that the coffin was a replacement made during the much later Saite period, nearly two millennia after the king's original interment.
-Radio carbon dating of the bone fragments that were found, place them at an even later date, from the Coptic period in the first centuries AD.
+Radiocarbon dating of the bone fragments that were found, place them at an even later date, from the Coptic period in the first centuries AD.

 Records from later periods

-According to Herodotus (430 BC), Menkaure was the son of Khufu (Greek Cheops), and that he alleviated the suffering his father's reign had caused the inhabitants of ancient Egypt.
+According to Herodotus (430 BC), Menkaure was the son of Khufu (Greek Cheops), and he alleviated the suffering his father's reign had caused the inhabitants of ancient Egypt.
 Herodotus adds that he suffered much misfortune: his only daughter, whose corpse was interred in a wooden bull (which Herodotus claims survived to his lifetime), died before him.
 Subsequently the oracle at Buto predicted he would only rule six more years.